 Our success is due in no small part to our stockholders.
 The very people we serve, from farmers to ranchers, are in charge of Plains Land Bank.
 They get to decide what’s best for them instead of a group of outside investors.
 All 72 independent FCS institutions are governed by their customers, which account for over 500,000 farmers, ranchers, and agricultural producers.

-Thanks to its participation in the FCS, Plains Land Bank can finance land in Texas and provide members with unique benefits, including:
+Thanks to its participation in the FCS, Plains Land Bank can finance land in Texas and provide stockholders with unique benefits, including:

 - Competitive interest rates